 Companies have a new puzzle to solve.

-First, stay cool.
+EU-US Privacy Shield has been invalidated – First, stay cool.
 We will figure this out and find a way through!
-We are all in the same boat and as with all matters of complicated data protection law, compliance is doable.
+We are all in the same boat, and as with all matters of complicated data protection law, compliance is doable.
 Here is a quick update on the decision.

-In the much-anticipated opinion from the Court of Justice of the European Union in “Schrems II”, the EU-US Privacy Shield was invalidated based on its failure to adequately address US government surveillance activities.
+In the much-anticipated opinion from the Court of Justice of the European Union in “Schrems II,” the EU-US Privacy Shield was invalidated based on its failure to adequately address US government surveillance activities.
 Importantly, the Court upheld the use of Standard Contractual Clauses for transfers but emphasized that the parties are under an obligation to ensure that the laws in the recipient country are sufficient.
-This requires a case by case analysis to ensure that “that data subjects must be afforded appropriate safeguards, enforceable rights and effective legal remedies.”
+This requires a case-by-case analysis to ensure that “data subjects must be afforded appropriate safeguards, enforceable rights, and effective legal remedies.”
 The Court also states that supervisory authorities will need to enforce the clauses (and suspend transfers) if it is not possible to offer sufficient data protection in the third country.
 Arguably this calls into question the ability to transfer data to the U.S.

 For now, please note that if you have Privacy Shield, those commitments are still enforceable by the Department of Commerce.
 This was made clear in a press release issued this morning.

-Please join the International Association of Privacy Professionals which will be providing a live broadcast tomorrow discussing this decision in length.
+Please join the International Association of Privacy Professionals, which will be providing a live broadcast tomorrow discussing this decision at length.